Madeleine de Puisieux: Achievements

 Puisieux published one of her most famous works in 1750 entitled, La femme n'est pas inférieure à l'homme ('Woman is Not Inferior to Man').
 This was a publication of a previously anonymous piece where Puisieux translated and brought up topics in the book about the equality of sexes.
 She based these questions found in the 1405 publication, La Cité des dames ('The City of Ladies') by Christine de Pisan.
 The following year, it was republished under the title Le Triomphe des dames ('The Triumph of Ladies').
 It is sometimes debated whether Puisieux's future husband Philippe-Florent de Puisieux (1713–1772) helped Puisieux with the translations used in the final publication.

 She sought opportunities to help the younger generation of girls by publishing advice books for girls.
 This made her name a well-known one among the population as Puisieux wanted to encourage girls to know about gender equality with feminism as her platform of teaching.

-With the wide known success of her works, Puisieux was recognized by Louis XV.
+With the wide known success of her works, Puisieux was recognised by Louis XV.
 After the death of Louis XV in 1774, she settled down with her husband and was awarded a state pension in 1795.